albertoadami/aws-certified-developer-notes/NOTES.md

 Lambda allows you to handle multiple versions of functions with unique ARNS ($LATEST is the last version of a function).
 Exist also the concept of ***Aliases***, that are pointers to specific versions.
 Aliases can also be used to split traffic between Lambda versions.

-AWS Lambda is available also from the AWS CLI, you are able to create functions, inoke functions, add aliases, etc.
+AWS Lambda is available also from the AWS CLI, you are able to create functions, invoke functions, add aliases, etc.

 Lambda use cases are:
 * ***Data processing;***